 Well, there we go!
 It was our pleasure to host Christian at our Valo Fest where you can in fact see this and more in a video form!

 If you are keen to read more about change management, we’ve got Tracy van der Schyff telling you her ten top tips to getting your Change Management right.
 Megan Strant offers a more Microsoft 365 approach to Change Management starting with the proper usage of Microsoft Teams.
-More content around this topic is on our blog.

 Do you feel like you hear change management everywhere but feel overwhelmed where to start?
 No worries, we are here to help via email, phone or give you a live demo straight away on our intranet, idea management and teamwork inside Microsoft Teams.
 Just ask!